neurite/debian-setup/docs/0603-docker.md

 ## Docker

+[The Debian Wiki about Docker](https://wiki.debian.org/Docker).
+Notice the warning about the `docker` user group.
+The [Docker post-installation doc](https://docs.docker.com/engine/install/linux-postinstall/) has a similar warning.

 ### Install from the Docker repository

 To install the newest version of Docker, follow [this excellent document](https://docs.docker.com/engine/installation/linux/docker-ce/debian/).
 Here is a quick summary of what I did,